- Spend time in one of the world's largest and oldest deserts (43 million years)

-After breakfast in Windhoek, you'll begin the drive to the Namib Desert (211 miles/340 km), one of the oldest and largest deserts in the world.
-In fact, the Namib stretches far and wide covering large swathes of land in Namibia, as well as parts of South Africa and Angola.
+After breakfast in Windhoek, you'll begin the drive to the Namib Desert (211 mi/340 km), one of the oldest and largest deserts in the world.
+In fact, the Namib stretches far and wide, covering large swathes of land in Namibia, as well as parts of South Africa and Angola.
 The distinct arid climate supports a diverse number of plants and animals, some of which are found nowhere else in the world.

 Day 3: Tour the Sossusvlei Desert

 Today, you'll take part in an early morning excursion that travels along the path of the ancient Tsauchab River into the Namib Sand Sea.
 The adventure highlights the Sossusvlei Desert, including Dune 45 and Dead Vlei—all surrounded by red dunes in the southern part of the Namib Desert.

 In fact, the word Sossusvlei is of Nama descent, which, directly translated, means "a place with many endings."
 Visitors who come to Namibia often say that this is the most stunning part of the desert, with monumentally high dunes (as high as 1,066 ft/325 m) and the shadows of their sinuous crests that continually change as the daylight waxes and wanes.
 The warm tints of the sand, ranging from pale apricot to brick orange and deep red, contrast vividly with the dazzling white surfaces of the deflationary clay pans at some of their bases.